• Skip to primary navigation

 • Onion: Pickled onions (you can use red or white onions), Instant Pot Mushroom Chicken Soup, or Vegetarian Burrito Bowl.

-• Asparagus: Lamb Steak with Asparagus (you will use yogurt in this recipe too).
+• Asparagus: Lamb Steak with Asparagus (you will use yogurt in this recipe too), Easy Asparagus and Brussels Sprouts for One.

 • Greek yogurt: Chicken and Broccoli Casserole, Broccoli Salad with Yogurt, and Apple Pie Overnight Oats.